 Improv is human brains gone wild!

-I'm a Uruguayan PhD candidate at Michael Brecht's lab in Berlin, where I'm finishing my thesis on the neural bases of navigation and play.
+I finished my PhD at Michael Brecht's lab in Berlin.
+I wrote my thesis on the neural bases of navigation and play.

 Before moving to Berlin I did my masters thesis on the electric sense of fish at the Faculty of Sciences in Montevideo in close collaboration with Bielefeld University.

 I'm a TA at the best and funnest Neuroscience school in the world, the Transylvanian Experimental Neuroscience Summer School.
 There I teach freely moving electrophysiology and behavior to PhD students from around the world.
 I also cook an amazing lamb at the Romanian countryside.